 If you’re planning on hitting up a bunch of national parks and hiking into the wilderness, then you’re going to want to incorporate hiking pieces into your capsule wardrobe, ones that have UPF protection and are moisture-wicking, Like the Columbia Saturday Trail pants shown above!

-Besides hiking clothes, you could also add a couple of transitional pieces that can be dressed up if you decide to go to a dinner in a nice restaurant one evening or visit a local town rather than hit the trails.
-These Anatomie leggings are a TFG editor fave and transition from nature to evening wear well!
-(Check out our review on them!)
+Besides hiking clothes, you could also add a couple of transitional pieces that can be dressed up if you decide to go to dinner in a nice restaurant one evening or visit a local town rather than hit the trails.
+These Skechers Go Walk pants are a TFG reader fave and transition from nature to evening wear well!

 If you’re planning a coastal RV trip and cruising between beach towns, then skip the hiking boots and focus on the beachwear and cover-ups instead.
 You may be packing a rash guard and attaching a paddleboard to the roof rack.